-East Central Regional Planning Commission (ECWRPC) is the designated governing body for the TMA and Valley Transit is the public transportation provider for the Fox Cities.
-On April 26, 2013, ECWRPC, through a resolution, supported Valley Transit as the administrator for the Section 5310 Elderly and Persons with Disabilities Transportation Assistance Program for the Appleton Urbanized Area (Appendix A. Resolution No. 12-13).
-Governor Walker, on December 9, 2013, officially appointed Valley Transit as the direct recipient of the Section 5310 Elderly and Persons with Disabilities Transportation Assistance Program (Appendix B.).
-ECWRPC through a Memorandum of Understanding (MOU) agreed to assist Valley Transit through the administration of the 5310 Program - Enhanced Mobility Of Seniors And Individuals With Disabilities.
+East Central Wisconsin Regional Planning Commission (ECWRPC) is the designated governing body for the TMA and Valley Transit is the public transportation provider for the Fox Cities.
+On April 26, 2013, ECWRPC, through a resolution, supported Valley Transit as the administrator for the Section 5310 Elderly and Persons with Disabilities Transportation Assistance program for the Appleton Urbanized Area (Appendix A, Resolution No. 12-13).
+On December 9, 2013, Governor Walker officially appointed Valley Transit as the designated recipient of the Section 5310 Elderly and Persons with Disabilities Transportation Assistance program (Appendix B).
+ECWRPC through a Memorandum of Understanding (MOU) agreed to assist Valley Transit through the administration of the 5310 Program - Enhanced Mobility of Seniors and Individuals with Disabilities.
 The MOU is located in Appendix C.

 The designated recipient is responsible for selection of projects, and may, but is not required to, include a competitive selection process.
-If the designated recipient decides to hold a competitive selection, it may conduct the competitive selection itself or establish alternative arrangements to administer and conduct the competitive selection.
+If the designated recipient decides to hold a competitive selection, they may conduct the competitive selection themselves or establish alternative arrangements to administer and conduct the competitive selection.